 • student pilot with his own UL glider: 400€, aerotows included, 40€ per each additional flight if needed,

 • if the student pilot’s UL glider has an engine allowing self launching: 200€, 20€ per each additional flight if needed

-During the scheduled training sessions, and by appointment pending on the availability of the instructor and the tow pilots (calm flying conditions required: morning or late after noon, or all the day long in the fall), expect one week
+During the scheduled training sessions, and by appointment pending on the availability of the instructor and the tow pilots (calm flying conditions required: from august morning or late after noon, or all the day long in the fall), expect one week.

 Adverse weather :